 HWFRS values equality of opportunity and developing a workforce that reflects the diversity of our community.
 We encourage everyone who has the necessary skills and experience to apply.

 In light of the on-going Covid-19 situation, the decision has been made to put all on-call firefighter recruitment on hold.
 Whilst on-call firefighter recruitment is important, the safety of our staff and members of the public is paramount.
 We will review this situation again in June, or earlier if possible.

 How can I find out more about the on-call firefighter role?

 Take a look at the information about

 becoming an on-call firefighter, and also read the case studies of some of our current on-call crew.
-To find out more, you can register your interest with us (details below) and an officer from the station will contact you, or you can attend an awareness session.
+To find out more, you can register your interest with us (details below) and when our recruitment process is active once again, we will contact you for a chat about the role or we’ll invite you to an awareness session.
 Awareness sessions are arranged to give anyone interested more information about the role, the selection process and the organisation.
 Sessions last approximately 2 hours.

 How does it feel to wear fire kit?
 How fit do I need to be and what support could I have if I need it?
 How can I fit the role of on-call firefighter around my main job or family life?
 Come along to an awareness session and find out!

 To find out more about how on-call works, please see our FAQs.

 If you would like us to contact you once our recruitment process is active once again, please complete our